 UC will accept IGETC for STEM if the UC school/college/major program to which the student transfers accepts partial IGETC certification.
-For information on the IGETC acceptance practices for each UC school/college/major program, please go to https://admission.universityofcalifornia.edu/admission-requirements/transfer-requirements/glossary.html.
+For information on the IGETC acceptance practices for each UC school/college/major program.

 11.5 For CSU and UC